-6 Definitions of the advertising and promotional expenditure categories appear in the Appendix to this report.
-If only one company reported spending money on a particular type of advertising or promotion, that category appears as "N/A" on Tables 2D and 2E and the expenditures are included in the "All Others" category, to avoid potential disclosure of individual company data.
-For this reason, the Commission is not separately reporting the amounts spent in 2013 on newspapers, sampling, telephone advertising, or Internet advertising, other than on a company's own web site.
+7 Definitions of the advertising and promotional expenditure categories appear in the Appendix to this report.
+If only one company reported spending money on a particular type of advertising or promotion, that category appears as "N/A" and the expenditures are included in the "Other" category, to avoid potential disclosure of individual company data.
+For this reason, the Commission is not separately reporting the amounts spent in 2015 on newspaper advertising, Internet advertising other than on the company's own websites, sampling, or promotional allowances paid other than to retailers or wholesalers.